 And you will be called “Sought Out, A City Not Deserted.”

 Lastly, I read my verse on love and declared the name of the different keys as I finished.
 Then, I crawled back under the tree and released the fire on the tower.
-I pushed my way through the branches til I arrived at the middle of the trunk again and I saw a tall tower burst with golden fire on it, and then, I sensed a huge angel standing where I had entered under the tree.
+I pushed my way through the branches until I arrived at the middle of the trunk again and said as I touched the trunk, “I release the fire to light the tower.”
+As the words fell from my lips, I saw a tall tower burst with golden fire on it, and then, I sensed a huge angel standing where I had entered under the tree.

 As we gathered to leave, I noticed a vibrant rose bush to the right near the tree.
 The way the sun was setting made the roses look like they were on fire.
 As I stared into the center of one rose, I realized that my grandma’s favorite flowers were roses, and I heard a whisper in my heart, “I had this planted for you years ago for this assignment today.
 She is very proud of you!”.

+The Rose Bushes at Winthrop University, SC

-The A warmth of pleasure filled every part of my being.
+A warmth of pleasure filled every part of my being.
 A holy kiss from Jesus.
-Thank You my Lord!
+Thank You, my Lord!
 Thank You.

 We left Rock Hill at 7:07 pm.